ultrasaurus/pandemic-pantry/cookbook/red-lentil-soup.md

 - 1/2 cup lemon juice
 - 1 tsp salt

+Instructions

-1. Chop onion and carrots (big chunks are fine) and sautee in large pot (until onions are soft or slightly browned).
+1. Chop onion and carrots (big chunks are fine) and saute in large pot (until onions are soft or slightly browned).

 1. Add lentils and water.